dmerkurjev/Gene_expression_profiling_study_by_RNA-seq_in_colorectal_cancer/README.md

-Senescence RNA-seq — Preprocessing & Analysis
+Cancer RNA-seq — Preprocessing & Analysis

 This repository contains an end-to-end workflow for RNA-seq analysis of 54 samples (normal colon, primary CRC, and liver metastasis) were generated from 18 CRC patients.